-d BSA will be calculated at screening and recalculated if body weight changes by more than 10% from previous assessment.
+d BSA will be calculated at screening and recalculated if body weight changes by more than 10% since baseline, or since the previous visit when BSA was recalculated.
 Height will only be obtained at Screening Visit.
 Weight will be obtained at screening and every visit during the Treatment Period before administration of study drug, but will only be collected on the eCRF for the Screening Visit.